JakeYash/ChessRatingUpdater/README.md

 - 'source_sheet' should have a list of 4 columns, for full names, uscf ids, lichess usernames, and chesskid usernames
 - 'target_sheet' can be empty outside of the header
 - setup a venv by the name of .venv using requirements.txt
+- 0 5-23/3 * * * /usr/bin/bash PATH/TO/run_ws.sh to run every 3 hours from 5 am to 11 pm (UTC or whatever system time is).